squashy-v/AdventCode2022/d6/README.md

 ### Part 1
 Task: How many characters need to be processed before the first start-of-packet marker is detected?

--start-of-packet marker is 4 non-repeating characters in a row
+- start-of-packet marker is 4 non-repeating characters in a row

 Example Input: